Washington, D.C. Feb. 6th, 1838.

 John Quincy Adams, the sixth president of the United States (1825-1829), returned

-to national politics after the presidency as a representative from Massachusetts,
+to national politics after the presidency as an elected representative from Massachusetts,

 serving from 1830 until his death in 1848.
 He was an eloquent anti-slavery